itwoorks/Php-Ninja-Backoffice/README.md

 Introduction
 ------------
-I am using this custom CMS solution for more than 6 years in tens of projects.
+I am using this custom CRUD solution for more than 6 years in tens of projects.
 I believe in technology independence, I don't want my clients get caught, this is why I made this Git Repo under MIT License.

 This is for you if: